-If you are interested in becoming a licensed psychologist in Nevada, you will need to meet the requirements set forth by the Nevada Board of Psychological Examiners, which is the state organization that oversees licensure for psychologists.
-To become a licensed psychologist, you will need to complete a bachelor’s degree and a doctoral degree, obtain supervised work experience, pass two exams, and submit an application for licensure to the Board.
-Because there can be a lot to keep track of during this process, we’ve created a guide to walk you through the steps you will need to take to become a licensed psychologist in Nevada.
-On this page, you will also find answers to questions you might have about the process, such as:
+If you are interested in becoming a licensed psychologist in Nevada, you will need to meet the requirements set forth by the Nevada Board of Psychological Examiners (the Board), which is the state organization that oversees licensure for psychologists.
+To become a licensed psychologist, you will need to complete a bachelor’s degree and a doctoral degree, obtain supervised work experience, and pass two exams.
+Because there can be a lot to keep track of during this process, we’ve created this guide to walk you through the steps you will need to take to become a licensed psychologist in Nevada.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 After you decide to become a psychologist in Nevada, the first step you need to take is to earn a bachelor’s degree.
 This degree generally takes four years (120 credits) to complete, and you can study any subject at this stage (you are not required to major in psychology).
-When you finish your degree, you will earn either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree, both of which are accepted by doctoral programs in psychology (see Step 2 below).
+However, if your bachelor’s degree is not in psychology, you will probably have to take some prerequisite courses before being admitted to a graduate program.

 Some people choose to apply to stand-alone master’s degree programs in psychology after they complete their bachelor’s degrees, particularly if they did not major in psychology during their undergraduate training.
-If you decide to earn a stand-alone master’s degree, you will likely need to take the Graduate Record Examination (GRE) and might need to meet educational prerequisites such as a certain number of psychology courses.
-Master’s degree programs usually take about two years to finish, may focus on general psychology or a specialty area, and award either Master of Arts (MA) or Master of Science (MS) degrees to their graduates.
-Earning a stand-alone master’s degree is optional, however; they are not required for admission to doctoral programs and most students earn master’s degrees during their doctoral studies.
+Master’s degree programs in psychology usually take about two years to finish (30-40 credits) and may focus on general psychology or a specialty area.
+Earning a stand-alone master’s degree is optional, however; they are not required for admission to doctoral programs and many students earn master’s degrees during their doctoral studies.

-In Nevada, you need to earn two years of supervised professional experience (SPE) before becoming licensed.
-The first year of this (2,000 hours) will be the required predoctoral internship that you complete during your doctoral program.
+In Nevada, you must earn two years (3,700 hours) of supervised professional experience before becoming licensed.
+The first year of this (2,000 hours) will be the required predoctoral internship that you completed during your doctoral program.
 During your internship, you must receive at least four hours per week receiving supervision from a licensed, doctoral-level psychologist (at least two of these hours must be in individual supervision).

 There are two exams that you will need to take to become a licensed psychologist in Nevada.
 The first is the national Examination for Professional Practice in Psychology (EPPP), which is a 225-item, multiple-choice test that assesses broad knowledge of psychology.
 You will receive permission to sign up for the EPPP after you register as a psychological assistant and can take it while you are still completing your supervised experience.
 You need a score of 500 or higher to pass.
 Nevada is also an early adopter of the EPPP Part 2-Skills test, so candidates must take both parts of the exam.
 The passing score remains the same.

 You will also need to take the Nevada Psychological State Exam, which you can register for once you have reached 1,400 of the 1,750 postdoctoral training hours.
 The exam is a web-based, open-book test that assesses your knowledge of state rules and regulations and costs $200 to take.
 After you complete your psychological assistant registration, the Board will mail you an invitation to complete this test.
-It is administered every other month and can only be taken in person in Reno or Las Vegas.
+It is administered on the first and third Friday of each month.

-After you have completed your SPE hours and passed both required examinations, be sure to check your PLUS account to see if there are any additional forms needed for your application to be considered complete.
-When your application is complete, it will need to be reviewed by the Board members (dates of their meetings are published on the Board’s website).
+After you have completed your supervised experience hours and passed both required examinations, be sure to check your PLUS account to see if there are any additional forms needed for your application to be considered complete.
+When your application is complete, it will need to be reviewed by the Board members.
 After the Board has determined you have fulfilled the criteria for licensure, they will notify you that your full psychology license has been issued and request that you pay a fee of $25.

 Nevada Licensure by Endorsement